gpeterson406/Greenwood_Book/_book/09-caseStudies.md

-\indent Ignoring the violation of the independence assumption, we are otherwise ok to explore the model more and see what it tells us about biodiversity of *Sauropodomorphs*.
+\indent Ignoring the violation of the independence assumption, we are otherwise OK to explore the model more and see what it tells us about biodiversity of *Sauropodomorphs*.
 The top model is estimated to be
 $\log{(\widehat{\text{count}})}_i=-1.089 + 0.724\cdot\log{(\text{DBC})}_i -0.75I_{\text{TJK},i}$.